Rcpp11/rjournal_article/README.md

    lambda Rcpp user.
 Once you start to use them it is hard to look back.
    I might also mention lambda functions.
  - introduce [Rcpp11](https://github.com/romainfrancois/Rcpp11),
-   a reboot of Rcpp targerting C++11.
+   a C++11 centric redesign of Rcpp
  - mention known compilers that support c++11. clang and gcc are feature complete.
  - extend the view on the future of C++.
 A new standard is likely to be published in 2014 and it is likely that compilers will support it upfront.
    C++17 will also bring interesting possibilities.